Royals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 84 hits with 20 doubles, four triples, 12 home runs and 32 walks.
-He has driven in 46 runs with six stolen bases.
+- Ramirez has put up 85 hits with 20 doubles, four triples, 12 home runs and 33 walks.
+He has driven in 46 runs with seven stolen bases.

 Ramírez Recent Games